 The one thing you have to do for a cat that you don’t have to do for a dog is to keep the litter box extremely clean to reduce the risk of infection in the area of the wound.

 You never planned for your dog to become pregnant, but did not manage to get her spayed before it was too late.
 Now she is pregnant and you don't want the puppies.
 While there are several methods of terminating her pregnancy including drugs such as prolactin which is a dopamine antagonist, epostane, and Mifepristone (RU486), the most common form of termination is spaying.
 This is because it will not only terminate the pregnancy, it will also eliminate the risk of your dog becoming pregnant again.

-The vet does the surgery and sends you both home to recover.
+Because your dog is in the very early stages of pregnancy, the vet does the surgery and sends you both home to recover.
 Your dog is a bit slow moving around for the first few days but makes a full recovery.
 You can relax knowing you won't have a litter of unwanted puppies to deal with and that your dog will not become pregnant again.